flaviotsf/flaviotsf.github.io/_posts/2012-01-02-Lead-Scoring.md

-To have that information we had to put a lot of things in place, between tagging content effectively, using web analytics to all it's potential, and creating systems that would allow us to track things such as email link clicks.
+To have that information we had to put a lot of things in place, between tagging content effectively, using web analytics to all its potential, and creating systems that would allow us to track things such as email link clicks.

 Once the data collection started, we created a function